sandhyatharanian/data-512/data-512-a2/README.md

 ## Dataset Description:

-Schema for each of these dataset can be found [here](https://meta.wikimedia.org/wiki/Research:Detox/Data_Release).
+Detailed schema for each of these dataset can be found [here](https://meta.wikimedia.org/wiki/Research:Detox/Data_Release).

-## Input Files:
+## Dataset used:

 For this analysis I have used 2 out of the 3 datasets which can be found in the [Input Data Files] (https://github.com/sandhyatharanian/data-512/tree/main/data-512-a2/Input%20Data%20Files) folder.
 These files are '.zip' files with toxcity split as 'Toxicity_1.zip' and 'Toxicity_2.zip' due to GIT's size constraint.